Opinion | Congress should act on privacy, rather than leaving the job to regulators

 The FTC could go small and merely codify existing privacy cases, or it could go big by spelling out limitations on the collection and sale of information as well as barring some behavior altogether.
 The latter approach is precisely what’s called for, and what Congress has been contemplating.
 Yet from the FTC, sweeping changes could run into trouble meeting judicial muster — and all the long, hard work of rulemaking would be for naught.

 It would be, that is, unless it prompts Congress to act after all.
 The FTC is right to test its ability to craft regulations after years of sitting back, especially in the expectation of funding to stand up a bureau dedicated to privacy, but if the test fails and legislators meanwhile stand idly by, consumers will be the ones to lose.
 Lawmakers are far less limited in the obligations they can impose on data-hungry businesses.
 They don’t lack for ideas of how to do it.
 All they lack, it appears, is the will.
-They should view any upcoming action by the FTC not as an excuse to continue abdicating responsibility, but as an imperative to take it.
+They should view any upcoming action by the FTC not as an excuse to continue abdicating responsibility but as an imperative to take it.